 A perfect gift for Dad.
-This fabulous paper bowl is made entirely of recycled cardstock paper - no glue, no staples.
-It's so elegant you may want to make several.
-Dad can use to hold paper clips or other small office supplies; at home, he can toss in his key and/or his coins or just display it proudly.
+This fabulous paper bowl is made entirely of recycled cardstock paper – no glue, no staples.
+It’s so elegant you may want to make several.
+Dad can use it to hold paper clips or other small office supplies; at home, he can toss in his keys and/or his extra coins or just display it proudly on his study desk.

 NOTE: Use cardstock that is only between 11 to 13 inches.
 Longer than that it becomes too wobbly.
 Have fun and let me know how yours has turned out.

 Cut out 5 lengths, each one 1 inch by 11 (or whatever length you have).
 Cut out two separate pieces about 1-1/2 inches by 2 inches (these are the “anchors” for holding the bowl together).